sapcc/helm-charts/system/kube-monitoring/charts/prometheus-frontend/README.md

 ### Context

 The idea here is that `severity=critical` alerts are more important than `severity=warning`.
-Send both is unnecessary, so only the `critical` alert will be send.
+Sending both is unnecessary, so only the `critical` alert will be send.

-The `context` label is used grouping these inhibitions.
+The `context` label is used to group these inhibitions.
 Put alerts for similar events with different `severity` in the same `context`.

 For example: